Dimers on Riemann surfaces II: conformal invariance and scaling limit: Universality of cycle rooted spanning forests

-Let $\tilde \Gamma^\d$ denote the natural lift of $\Gamma^\d$ to the universal cover $\tilde M$.
-To start the proof of \cref{thm:CRSF_universal}, we now consider the {continuous time} simple random walk $\{X_t\}_{t \ge 0}$ on $\Gamma^\d$ starting from some vertex.
-We are going to define certain stopping times $\{\tau_k\}_{k \ge 1}$ for this random walk.
-If $t \ge 0$, we denote by $\cY^t$ the loop erasure of $X[0,t]$.
-In other words, if we chronologically erase the loops of $X[0,t]$ then we obtain an ordered collection of vertices, which we denote by $\cY^t$.
-Using compactness and the definition of a cover, we can find a finite cover $\cup_i N_i$ of $\bar M$ so that $p$ is injective in every component of $p^{-1}(N_i)$ for all $i$. {For $v \in \tilde M$, define $N_v$ to be one of the preimages of the $N_i$ containing $p(v)$ (picked arbitrarily).} For $v,w \in \tilde M$, define $N_{v \setminus w}$ to be $N_v \setminus p^{-1}(B(p(w), \frac12 d_M(p(v),p(w))))$ (this definition is intended to find a large enough neighbourhood of $v$ not containing $w$).
-The following lemma is immediate now. \begin{lemma} Suppose $\partial M \neq \emptyset$.
+\begin{lemma} Suppose $\partial M \neq \emptyset$.
 Let $B(t)$ be a standard Brownian motion on $M$ started from some point.
 Assume $\tau_0=0$ and inductively define $\tau_k$ to be the exit time from $N_{B(\tau_{k-1})}$.
-Let $N$ be the smallest $k$ such that $B(\tau_k)$ is in the boundary of $M$.
-Then $N$ is finite a.s. and has exponential tail. \end{lemma} \begin{proof} Since $\bar M$ can be covered by a finite cover $\{N_i\}_i$ there is a uniformly positive probability to go from any of $N_i$ to $N_j$ where $N_j$ is a neighbourhood containing a boundary point (uniformity is over all the neighbourhoods $\{N_i\}_i$).
+Let $\sf N$ be the smallest $k$ such that $B(\tau_k)$ is in the boundary of $M$.
+Then $\sf N$ is finite a.s. and has exponential tail. \end{lemma} \begin{proof} Since {the closure $\bar M$ of $M$} can be covered by a finite cover $\{N_i\}_i$ there is a uniformly positive probability to go from any of $N_i$ to $N_j$ where $N_j$ is a neighbourhood containing a boundary point (uniformity is over all the neighbourhoods $\{N_i\}_i$).
 Once the Brownian motion is in a neighbourhood containing a boundary point, it has a uniformly positive probability to hit the boundary before leaving the neighbourhood (for example, using \cref{lem:Beurling} in a weak sense).
-The geometric tail of $N$ is immediate and the lemma follows. \end{proof}
+The geometric tail of $\sf N$ is immediate and the lemma follows. \end{proof}